 If you are unfamiliar with these payment gateways I highly recommend heading over to Nambuy.com and placing an order using these fake credentials.
 It will show you what each payment method looks like and how it behaves once implemented, which is likely to play a role in deciding which option to use.

 VCS vs Peach Payments?

-VCS offers a wider range of services than Peach Payments and having been around longer, means they also service a much larger clientbase across a much larger geographical area.
-So if you are looking for a solution that stretches over multiple borders, or requires advanced routing options, or any other advanced requirement, chances are that VCS will most likely be the option for you.
+VCS offers a wider range of services than Peach Payments and having been around longer means they also serve a much larger client base across a much larger geographical area.
+So if you are looking for a solution that stretches over multiple borders, requires advanced routing options, or any other advanced requirement, chances are that VCS will most likely be the option for you.
 It might be best to get in touch with them directly to discuss your specific needs.

 If we had to compare all the features offered by VCS and Peach Payments, this article would get way too long.
 So for the sake of simplicity, we are strictly looking at a very basic Merchant Account setup when in the table below, which is what most users will need if they want to receive payments on their website or app.

 |Pays out to:||Any Namibian and South African banks (and many others)||Any South African bank account|

 |Namibian Banks from which you can get a Merchant Account:||